gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.

-When Client and Server have agreed on an Encrypted Association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Encrypted chunks will be accepted.
-Any Data chunk being sent on an Encrypted Association will be silently discarded.
+When Client and Server have agreed on an Encrypted association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Encrypted chunks will be accepted.
+Any Data chunk being sent on an Encrypted association will be silently discarded.

 After completion of initial handshake, that is after COOKIE-ECHO and